-Every website back in the day had their links page which was a great way to find other informational site.
+Every website back in the day had a links page which was a great way to find other informational sites.
 Now that it doesn’t help for SEO they all seem to have disappeared.
-Below is a list of places whitewater resources I find helpful.
+Below is a list of whitewater resources I find helpful.

 Zach Collier of the Northwest Rafting Company has descriptions to an incredible number of whitewater rivers in the west.

 Bill Tuthill’s site has been around for decades and is still one of the most comprehensive resources of whitewater information on the web.
 Bill gets after it mainly in his inflatable kayak but also does some rafting.
 So many of his write-ups give a low flow perspective.

 Daniel Brasuell’s site has many random rivers all over the world.
 He is a kayaker and his guide is from that perspective.

 Dreamflows is the best whitewater resource for river flows in the western United States.
 Chris Shackleton breaks down river flows by region: California/Nevada, Northwest, and the Four Corners region.
 While Dreamflows is known for river flow information, if you dige a little deeper their are links to write-up and maps of pretty much every run in the west.

 Besides being and outstanding organization that protects rivers and helps improve access.
 AW also has probably the most extensive database of rafting runs in the US.
 Their river write-ups are varied in their level of depth.
 Check out their release calendar to find out when rivers will be flowing in your state.